Azed1ne/arabic-digit-sign-language-recognition/README.md

-# arabic-digit-sign-language-recognition
+## About:
-Custom hand gesture recognition using cvzone in python applied to digits in arabic sign language ArSL
+It is a custom hand gesture recognition model, built using cvzone in Python applied to digits in the Arabic sign language ArSL
+## Files:
+The files in the "Model" folder contain 2 models trained on the same dataset to recognise the digits: 1 to 4 in Arabic Sign Language [ArSL]